UPDATE – January 1, 2020

 The corporation must also define how many classes of units will be documented and, in the case of older properties, what the unit classes should include in terms of these fixtures and finishes.

 Once documented, the Standard Insurable Unit Descriptions must be voted in to the corporations’ bylaws.
 As the purpose of this bylaw addition is to limit disputes between owners and the corporation, it is important that this description be handled with diligence and is completed in detail to best protect all parties.
 It is also important to consider how the description is written for the corporation and the language used – as it must be clear, consistent, and comprehensive in the cases where the description is needed or challenged.

 How and when should we complete our Standard Insurable Unit Description?

-According to the Act, the bylaw must be passed before the corporation’s first insurance renewal after January 2020.
+According to the Act, the bylaw must be passed before the corporation’s first insurance renewal after January 2020 – giving condos at most, three years to complete the standard insurable unit description.
 Many corporations have taken the opportunity to begin planning for this regulation and seeking information and resources on how they may be able to complete these descriptions ahead of time.
 We recommend that all condominiums begin preparing and acquiring information and resources to have these documents completed as soon as possible.

 Normac can help condo corporations with their Standard insurable Unit Description needs.